 10.8 Neither party will be liable for any losses arising out of a Force Majeure Event.

 10.9 Neither party's liability in relation to any event or series of related events will exceed the total amount paid and payable by the Customer to the Provider under the Agreement during the one (1) month period immediately preceding the event or events giving rise to the claim.

 10.10 Neither party's aggregate liability under the Agreement and any collateral contracts will exceed the total amount paid and payable by the Customer to the Provider under the Agreement.

 11.1 The Customer warrants that it has the legal right to disclose all Personal Data that it does in fact disclose to the Provider under or in connection with this Agreement.

 (a) it will act only on instructions from the Customer in relation to the processing of any Personal Data performed by the Provider on behalf of the Customer; and

-(b) it has in place appropriate security measures (both technical and organisational) against unlawful or unauthorised processing of Personal Data and against loss or corruption of Personal Data processed by the Provider on behalf of the Customer.
+(b) it has in place appropriate security measures (both technical and organizational) against unlawful or unauthorized processing of Personal Data and against loss or corruption of Personal Data processed by the Provider on behalf of the Customer.

 11.3 Accuracy of Data: